Crocoblock/jetformbuilder/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/jetformbuilder)

 == Changelog ==

+**3.5.4**
+- ADD: Timezone argument support for `toDate`, `toDateTime`, and `toTime` filters
+- FIX: Line breaks not displayed in the WYSIWYG field
+- FIX: Calculated field not working with Advanced Choice
+- FIX: Nested conditional blocks not working when parent had `Remove hidden elements from page HTML` option enabled
+- FIX: Conditional block fields recalculation logic
+- FIX: Disable field validation on form init for Advanced Validation type
+- FIX: Turnstile captcha throws an error if the form has more than one Action Button
+- FIX: Incorrect date format output in the Calculated field
+- FIX: Auto-closing dropdown issue in select fields within the preset settings
+- FIX: Broken Access Control vulnerability
+- FIX: Added column existence check to prevent duplicate column name error for `on_event` when migration runs on form submission

 **3.5.3**
 - FIX: `Calculated field` not updating after repeater row deletion